 Philosophy can conceive some answers to live by but only God can reveal the full nature of truth.
 We cannot make up our own science or theology and think that they are true.

-If you don't think a part of you is eternal you should probably stop reading here.
+If you don't think some part of your soul is eternal you should probably stop reading here.

-The nature of our creation and our maleness and femaleness is a self-evident truth manifest in the earth and is an eternal law.
-Likewise there is no continuation of love without this creative process.
+The nature of our creation and our maleness and femaleness is a self-evident truth manifest in the earth.
+It is an eternal law.
+There is no continuation of love without this creative process.
 Men are nothing without women and women are nothing without men as nothing would exist without both.
-You just shouldn't believe everything you see on TV or hear politicians say regarding procreative processes.

 We should love one another because we are quite literally brothers and sisters, spirit sons and daughters, children of God.
 Our identity is eternal.
 It is not a conclusion decided by philosophy.